Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Standing Waste & Drain

-The resulting coating was so tough and durable that he featured the product as the centerpiece of his next product catalog, with a small footnote: "When furnished with legs, can be used as a bathing tub."
+The resulting coating was so tough and durable that he featured the product as the centerpiece of his next product catalog, with a small footnote that read: "When furnished with legs, can be used as a bathing tub."

-Standard Manufacturing Company (now American Standrd Note 3) also experimented with vitreous enamel and by the 1880s had developed a technique for coating steel bathtubs evenly with enamel material by using a device that rotated the tub as the material was applied.
+Standard Sanitary Manufacturing Company (later American Standard))[3] also experimented with vitreous enamel and, by the 1880s, had developed a technique for coating steel bathtubs evenly by using a device that rotated the tub as the material was applied.

 Fixtures of wood with copper, tin, or zinc linings quickly gave way to less elaborately decorated but much more sanitary enamel and porcelain fixtures offered by Kohler and Standard.